zarquon42b/zarquon42b.github.io/_posts/2014-10-31-slidingtweaks.md

 title: Morpho&#58; massive improvements in performance of semi-landmark sliding
 ---

 On my visit of the MPI in Leipzig (which was great, thanks a lot!!), Philip Gunz told me about a method ([proposed by Demetris Halazonetis](http://www.dhal.com/downloads/CompactSlidingSemilandmarks.pdf)) that could improve computation time and memory footprint for the relaxation of semi-landmarks, which are serious restrictions on the maximum amount of coordinates usable with this method.
-So I spend the best part of Wednesday night and the 6-hour train ride home to tweak the underlying subroutines, making use of the excellent R-package ```Matrix``` and its large variety of classes for all kinds of sparse/triangle/symmetric matrices.
+So I spent the best part of Wednesday night and the 6-hour train ride home to tweak the underlying subroutines, making use of the excellent R-package ```Matrix``` and its large variety of classes for all kinds of sparse/triangle/symmetric matrices.
 At the end I was able to run the examples in my package on my netbook as fast as the untweaked version on my desktop workstation.

 So when I arrived at the office this morning, I was eager to compare benchmarks between those version on my machine.
 The hardware specs are: